The best gifts for gardeners include useful tools and supplies stand the test of time, as well as thoughtful accessories and fun gardening swag.

 My favourite pruning shears for indoors (and for plant photography) are my Japanese shears.
 The blades are beautiful, each made from a single piece of steel.
 I also love the simple hinge in the middle.
 They are a work of art.
 They’re also expensive, but make a lovely gift.
 They can be ordered online.

 I also really like my Fiskars pruners.
 They’re much more reasonably priced and have withstood more than I could have asked from them.
 It’s always nice to have different pairs of pruners around the house, potting shed, patio, and vehicles, so having a few different types is a bonus.

-Many gardeners pretty much live in their rubber boots.
-I have 3 pairs…two pairs of classic Hunter Boots and one pair of L.L.
+Many gardeners pretty much live in their rubber boots or other mud-friendly footwear.
+I have 3 pairs of waterproof boots…two pairs of classic Hunter Boots and one pair of L.L.
 Bean Boots.
 All of them get near-daily wear in the garden.

 I keep one set by each doorway…but they seem to migrate.
 Neoprene-lined rubber gum boots (like Muck Boots) are also a great choice.
 They can also be a warmer option for the shoulder seasons in colder climates.

 If you know your recipients shoe size and (feel comfortable that you know their style), rubber boots can be an amazing gift for a gardener.
 A gardener can never have too many…they’ll be in steady rotation all year.
 I wish I had a pair by each door (and a pair in the truck!).

 A harvesting bag is a cross-body bag that can be worn while you’re cutting flowers in a meadow or kale from the garden.
 They’re generally made of waxed cotton or other durable natural materials.
 Here are some beautiful harvesting bags that would make the perfect gift for a gardener:

 - Harvest & Gather Bag (Grey Waxed Canvas w/Waterproof Liner)

 - Hoss Utility Garden Satchel (Thick Cotton Canvas)